redhat-developer/developers.redhat.com/_tests/e2e/README.md

 The pull request pipeline consists of both desktop and mobile end-to-end tests.
 The desktop tests excute in a chrome browser, and the mobile tests use a mobile enulated browser (currently iPhone X).

 ## Production sanity checks
 As well as testing on PR's we also test in production.
-These tests are used
+These tests are a sub-set of the e2e tests, and are used to monitor the status of keycloak, download manager, and DCP.

 ## Retry strategy
 As we're not mocking and using live services, tests sometimes fail.
 In an attempt to combat this we decided to add retry logic to tests.